 RECEIVING A REFERRAL LETTER

-If you want to provide a sample for the SARS-CoV-2 coronavirus test, the first step is to contact your family doctor.
+If you have any symptoms of the disease (signs of respiratory disease, runny nose, fever, difficulty breathing, weakness, muscle pain), call your family doctor.
 If this is not possible, you should call the family doctor hotline (only on weekends and holidays from 08:00 to 17:00) at +372 6346 630 or 1220 (the line is open 24/7).